Here, you can write a brief introduction to your page. This engages your visitors and answers questions they may have about you.

 A tall fellow with a penchant for travel and good coffee.

 Marty Skovlund, Jr. is an author, journalist, entrepreneur, photographer, independent filmmaker, and television personality.

 He is most well known for his role on History Channel's 'JFK Declassified' (2017), the award-winning feature documentary 'Nomadic Veterans' (2015), and the award-winning short narrative 'Prisoner of War' (2015).
 His writing can be found in multiple published books, as well as on major media outlets.

-In addition to his creative endeavors, he also is sits on the board of advisors for The Darby Project (501c3), and organization that helps Ranger veterans in their transition from military service to civilian life.
+In addition to his creative endeavors, he also sits on the board of advisors for The Darby Project (501c3), an organization that helps Ranger veterans in their transition from military service to civilian life.

 He is happily married to his beautiful wife, and is father to an incredible little girl.

 o 2013 Veteran Most Likely To Succeed (Syracuse University EBV Program)

 o 2015 Richard L. Haydon Outstanding Veteran Entrepreneur of the Year (Syracuse University Walter J. Whitman School of Management)

 o 2015 GI Film Festival: Founders Choice Award for Nomadic Veterans (Feature Length Documentary)